Type D Personality

 Next time you see a caution or warning sign, smile and say, “Thank you, D-types.”

 3. Observant.
 This word has many meanings.
 But the best way to describe this personality trait is to be careful in honoring rites, laws, and customs.

 4. Control/Power.
 As with all personality traits, D-types also use control and power to anticipate future probabilities.
 Most people do this through marketing.

 Elon Musk was about to send a test rocket to space, but he needed test weight.
 He used a Tesla convertible car as the payload weight.
 A camera showed a dummy driving the car in space with Earth in the background.
 The implication was that everyone should buy a car out of this world.

 B. Type D Personality Intrinsic Characteristics (Joy Related).

 Can you answer this question?
 Which personality trait is the most powerful and most misunderstood?

-It is the dominate intrinsic trait of the D Type Personalities.
+It is the dominant intrinsic trait of the D Type Personalities.

-The biggest mistake that people make is believing that forgiveness only benefits the perpetrator.
+The biggest mistake is believing that forgiveness only benefits the perpetrator.
 Not true.

 1. Forgiveness.
 The dictionary describes it as the ability to cease feeling resentment towards another.